espressomd/espresso/doc/sphinx/analysis.rst

   online-calculation of specialized local and global observables with calculation and data accumulation performed in the core.
-- :ref:`Observables and correlators`: This provides a more flexible concept of in-core analysis, where the a certain observable (:ref:`Available observables`), a rule for data accumulation (ref Accumulators) and/or correlation (:ref:`Correlations`) can be defined.
+- :ref:`Observables and correlators`: This provides a more flexible concept of in-core analysis, where a certain observable (:ref:`Available observables`), a rule for data accumulation (ref Accumulators) and/or correlation (:ref:`Correlations`) can be defined.